dtc103/sketbot/README.md

 # Description

 This bot is for saving pictures sent in your discord server.
 The bot is able to listen to specific chanels.
+It will safe these pictures locally and will create a reference to the path in a sql database.